jatkinson1000/archeryutils/docs/getting-started/quickstart.rst

     my70mPass = au.Pass(36, my720target)
     print(my70mPass.max_score())

-We can also directly construct a Pass and Target at the same time using the `at_target` constructor
+We can also bypass the Target class and directly construct our Pass using the `at_target` constructor

 .. ipython:: python